KONG -Y

 INSEM01 Module

-module and the INTKM01 module over the I/O expander bus.
+The INSEM01 module communicates directly with the INNIS01 module and the INTKM01 module over the I/O expander bus.
+The INSEM01 module manages the following events:

 • 1,500 points coming from the SOE I/O modules in up to 1,000 Harmony control units.